M3L6H/utilities/README.md

 # Utilities

-A collection of utilities I have personally found helpful in my development career.
+A collection of bash utilities I use on a daily basis.

 ## How to Install